RafaDev95/baralho-de-bixo/server/docs/type-safe-card-system.md

 ## Overview

-The TCG Fuel project now features a fully type-safe card and deck system that replaces the previous JSON-based approach.
+The TCG project now features a fully type-safe card and deck system that replaces the previous JSON-based approach.
 This system provides compile-time validation, better developer experience, and easier maintenance.

 ## Key Benefits